Spotted Dick Rides Again

 Next, transfer the dough to a flat, lightly floured surface and roll it out to a rectangle roughly measuring 8 x 12 inches (20 x 30 cm).
 Then spread the filling evenly over it and roll it up gently and carefully from the narrow end.
 Now wrap the pudding in the kitchen foil, twisting it at each end to form a seal.

 After that, fit a steamer over a saucepan filled with boiling water from a kettle and as soon as it comes back to the boil, pop the pudding in, put a lid on and steam for 2 hours, keeping the water at a steady simmer, and making sure it is topped up if it needs it.
-Serve the pudding in warmed bowls, cut in thick slices, with Traditional English Custard (see Delia's Proper Custard below) – an absolutely essential accompaniment.
+Serve the pudding in warmed bowls, cut in thick slices, with Traditional English Custard (see Delia's Cookery School Video on this page) – an absolutely essential accompaniment.